szorfein/szorfein.github.io/_posts/2018-10-14-CTF-Ch4inRulz.md

 * Note : this API don't use json , so send the file name in raw format
 ```

-So i try to send an image to see the response :)
+So i try to send an image with GET and `curl` to see the response.

     $ curl -X GET http://192.168.2.180:8011/api/files_api.php?file=universe.jpg